 The sum of office building vacancy rates for midtown and downtown Manhattan.
 The model employs this variable both at present and lagged one quarter.

-➤ Dummy variable = 1 for State fiscal year 1979-1980; 0 otherwise.
-This dummy variable adjusts for the large decline in value of conveyances for the 1979-1980 State fiscal year.
+➤ Dummy variable = 1 for SFY 1979-1980; 0 otherwise.
+This dummy variable adjusts for the large decline in value of conveyances for SFY 1979-1980.

 Mansion Real Estate Transfer Tax Equation